 Kris' first job as a designer was with an entertainment street press magazine while still in high school.
 He would create editorial layouts and ads after school, working until early in the morning, enjoying the impact of a visual story.

-While at University, lecturers recommended him for a broadcast designer job where he created stylized on-air news graphics for Network 10 News.
+While at University, lecturers recommended him for a job as a broadcast designer for Network 10 News, creating stylized on-air news graphics.

-Things he enjoys: avant-garde fashion, contemporary dance, European type design, brand design blogs, airline brand identities, architectural design, modern and postmodern furniture, and other talented people.
+Things he enjoys: avant-garde fashion, contemporary dance, European type design, brand design blogs, airline brand identities, architectural design, modern and postmodern furniture, his tiny dog Sir Pipsqueak, and other talented people.